FrankYufeiYang/OpenMP/README.md

 Figure 1: The execution time when P is 4.
 We can see that when data size is small, OpenMP spends so much time on parallelization, and execution time of serial code is only a small fraction of it.

-Let’s also run other tests with different P and N. From homework 3, we learned that having 20 threads with our 20 cores system should result in the best performance.
+Let’s also run other tests with different P and N. From the Thread project, we learned that having 20 threads with our 20 cores system should result in the best performance.
 However, that is not the case with OpenMP.
 Observing from Figure 2, we find that, with OpenMP, a smaller number of threads actually results in better performance.
 What is more interesting is that, when P is 20 and above, the data size doesn’t even affect the performance so much.
 In fact, their execution time stays on the same level.

 Figure 2: The execution time with different P and N So, after running more tests and observing from the results, my conclusion is, unlike the Thread library, the Openmp module doesn’t have the best performance when the number of threads is the same as the number of cores.
 Instead, when P and N are at their middle ground, that is, they are both not too relatively small and relatively large, OpenMP gives the best performance.
 We will use this phenomenon on task 2 below.